SerhiySlisenko/design_patterns_python/README.md

 # Design Patterns in Python
-Implementation of different Design Patterns according to the tasks from 'Design Patterns in Python' course https://www.udemy.com/course/design-patterns-python/
+Implementation of different Design Patterns according to the tasks from the 'Design Patterns in Python' course https://www.udemy.com/course/design-patterns-python/